CS70/util-scripts/assign_sections/README.md

     Name | Min Count | Max Count
 ```

-All of the header values must be _exactly_ as they are here, otherwise the program will error.
+All of the header values must be _exactly_ as they are here (case-sensitive, with no leading or trailing whitespace), otherwise the program will error and/or not provide valid matchings.

 ### CLI